A Premier Attorney Recruiting & Temporary Staffing Firm Focused On Meeting The Needs Of Our Law Firm And In-House Legal Department Clients Nationwide.

 RESUMES

-• Second review, quality control and privilege review experience.
+- Second review, quality control and privilege review

 Red flags include: